kiba/Writings/fac/chp19_expansion.md

 **Year 3, Day 49**

-My wife made a response.
+My wife made a response to the terrorist attack on Mechatron soil.

 She told her story about the Human Liberation Front and how the ancestors of humanity perished, comparing it to the Faunus terrorist group, then she pledged support for the Faunus community here, vowing to help Faunus right groups fight injustice worldwide.

 It was a very good response.
-We didn't change how we did security, didn't ask law enforcement to start suspecting Faunus more, or change our law to allow indefinite detention and so on.
+We didn't change how we did security, didn't ask law enforcement to start suspecting Faunus more, or change our law to allow indefinite detention and a litany of counter-productive measures that some citizens want to implement.
 But I did task my spymaster to start infiltrating potential white fang groups.
 I believe the key to victory is to destroy their brotherhood.

 **Year 3, Day 51**

 Fuck.
-Large Scale Grimm attack imminent on the western front.
+Large scale Grimm attack imminent on the western front.